GispoCoding/CFSI/README.md

 A Terraform configuration is also provided to automatically launch and manage CFSI on AWS or other cloud platforms supported by TF.

+#### Dependencies

+- Terraform 0.14+

+#### Configuration and setup

 Set local environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your profile.
 To deploy CFSI on AWS, run:
 ```shell
 terraform init
 terraform apply
 ```

-### Conda
+### Local

-Another way to set up CFSI locally is to use Conda.
+The easiest way to set up CFSI locally without containers is to use Conda.
 Create a new Conda environment using the provided environment.yml file.
+You also need to set up a PostGIS database.

+#### Dependencies

+For a conda-based setup (recommended) using a local database backend:

+- Anaconda/Miniconda
+- PostgreSQL 12+
+- PostGIS 3+ (optional for datacube-ows)

+#### Configuration and setup

+Follow the ODC [installation guide](https://datacube-core.readthedocs.io/en/latest/ops/conda.html) (using the environment.yml file from this repository) and the [database setup guide](https://datacube-core.readthedocs.io/en/latest/ops/db_setup.html).

 ## To-Do

 The project is still under active development and things may and will change without notice.
 The to-do list before a possible future stable release includes:

-- [ ] CLI for common operations such as generating mosaics and indexing new S2 imagery to ODC
+- [x] CLI for common operations such as generating mosaics and indexing new S2 imagery to ODC
 - [ ] Support for other cloud masking methods besides s2cloudless
 - [ ] User testing with different areas and configurations
 - [ ] Automated test framework and unit tests